Policy Number: 1999-007-io

 Policy Title: Complete Protocol Submission Policy

-Purpose: This policy describes the requirements for animal use protocol submission, approval, and maintenance for all UW-Madison Principal Investigators (PIs).
+This policy describes the requirements for animal use protocol submission, approval, and maintenance for all UW

 - A UW-Madison animal care and use protocol that has been reviewed and approved by at least one Animal Care and Use Committee and is in active status is required before any research, teaching, or outreach activity can be performed with the exception of noncontact observation of wild animals in their natural habitat that does not materially affect the animals (see item 8 below).

-- UW-Madison animal care and use protocols must be submitted by the PI to the Research Animal Resources Center (RARC) for processing.
+- UW-Madison animal care and use protocols must be submitted by the PI to the Research Animal Resources and Compliance (RARC) for processing.

 - A PI may designate two (2) individuals in his or her laboratory per protocol as having authority to act as designees for the purposes of submitting amendments to approved protocols and rewritten protocols responding to ACUC review questions.
 The identification of a designee does not in any way reduce or remove the responsibilities of the PI to adhere to the terms in the approved protocol.
 In the ARROW system, these individuals are assigned to the role "protocol writer" by the PI.
 Additional individuals may be identified with the role "email contact" for clerical purposes, but this role does not have submission privileges within ARROW.